 High in vitamin B1, B3, B9, iron, copper, magnesium, phosphorus, potassium, manganese, zinc, omega 3 and omega 6.

 Let’s start with the elephant in the room.
 As it’s related to cannabis, hemp is surrounded by suspicion.
 In fact it’s only a very distant cousin, containing negligible amounts of the psychoactive THC (5).
-Even that is then probably reduced by naturally occurring CBD (cannabidiol).
+Even that may be reduced by naturally occurring CBD (cannabidiol).
 Some countries, including the UK, have very strict regulations for hemp production and import.
-To be sold for consumption in the UK it must have practically no THC, so the sort you buy from health food stores can be considered completely safe (6).
+To be sold for consumption in the UK it must have practically no THC, so the sort you buy from health food stores can be considered safe (6).

 That’s good news, as hemp seed is an incredible superfood.
 It has the highest protein level of all these common seeds, including all 9 essential amino acids, and a further 11 besides.
 It’s also the highest in magnesium, potassium, zinc and manganese.

 Hemp has a decent amount of omega 3.
 It’s also high in omega 6, but some of this is GLA, so the overall balance of omega oil is considered beneficial.

 Hemp seed is well known for suppressing the appetite.
 This is especially due to the high fibre content in the whole seeds (around 30% of weight), as opposed to just the hearts.
 As it has good levels of both soluble and insoluble fibre, it also helps digestion, and is believed to support healthy gut flora.

 Many people claim hemp is free from phytic acid.
 We find that hard to believe, and have not found any scientific evidence, so we’ll assume it’s a myth.

 High in protein, iron, copper, magnesium, phosphorus, potassium, manganese, zinc and omega 6.
 Low in omega 3.